josemejiasji/pv-transaction-processor/readme.md

 ## Your tasks

 - Have a look to the code.
 Do you miss any class?
+A: Not sure, maybe adding a Transaction class but I don't see a huge benefit in the code.
 - Complete **./src/TransactionProcessor.js** class.
 - Make sure all tests pass.
 Would you include more tests?
 - Do you know the pattern used by TransactionProcessor class?
+A: No that I'm aware of.

 We strongly recommend the use of: map, filter and reduce (among others).